fyne-io/docs.fyne.io/canvas/image.md

 Alternatively you could use `canvas.ImageFillContain` to ensure that the aspect ratio is maintained and the image is within the bounds.

+Please note that with `canvas.ImageFillStretch` and `canvas.ImageFillContain` images will use the available space of their container, but do not have a minimum size.
+This means that layouts that shrink their objects to their minimum size (e.g. `layout.NewHBoxLayout()`) will shrink images to zero.
-When using `canvas.ImageFillStretch` or `canvas.ImageFillContain` you need to specify a minimum size for your image with `Image.SetMinSize()`.
+In those cases you can set a minimum size yourself with `Image.SetMinSize()`.
-This ensures that your image is always rendered with the same size on different platforms and screen sizes.

 Another available fill mode is `canvas.ImageFillOriginal`.
-This mode ensures that the image will have a minimum size equal to that of the original image size and therefore does not require you to set a minimum size.
+It ensures that the container grows to the pixel dimensions required to fit the original image.
+The aspect of the image will be maintained so, as with ImageFillContain there may be transparent areas around the image.

 Be careful when using original image sizes as they may not behave exactly as expected with different user interface scales.
 As Fyne allows the entire user interface to scale, a 25px image file